Lightning-AI/pytorch-lightning/docs/source/callbacks.rst

 Persisting State
 ----------------

-If you need to persist your callback's state to be reloaded from a checkpoint, we provide hooks to allow for this.
+Some callbacks require internal state in order to function properly.
+You can optionally choose to persist your callback's state as part of model checkpoint files using the callback hooks :meth:`~pytorch_lightning.callbacks.Callback.on_save_checkpoint` and :meth:`~pytorch_lightning.callbacks.Callback.on_load_checkpoint`.
 However, you must follow two constraints:

-1. Your state must be able to be pickled.
+1. Your returned state must be able to be pickled.
-2. If you implement the hooks to persist state for a callback, you can only use one instance of that class in the Trainer callbacks list.
+2. You can only use one instance of that class in the Trainer callbacks list.
 We don't support persisting state for multiple callbacks of the same class.

 Best Practices